Andrew Shaw (ice hockey): Chicago Blackhawks

 During the lock-out, Shaw played for the IceHogs.
-He served a six-game suspension after leaving the bench to join a fight on November 3.
-Four games after serving that suspension, Shaw received a one-game suspension for a boarding incident in a game against the Chicago Wolves.
+He served a six-game suspension after leaving the bench to join a fight in a game against the Lake Erie Monsters on November 3, 2012.
+Four games after serving that suspension, Shaw received a one-game suspension for a boarding incident in a game against the Chicago Wolves on November 28.
 Shaw scored a goal in each of the four games between these two suspensions.
 Shaw had a goal and an assist in a 4–3 shootout win over the Lake Erie Monsters.

-Shaw returned to the Blackhawks when the NHL season resumed.
-He played in all 48 regular season games as the Blackhawks won the Presidents' Trophy and advanced to the Stanley Cup playoffs and, eventually, the Stanley Cup Finals.
+Shaw returned to the Blackhawks when the abbreviated NHL season started in January 2013.
+He played in all 48 regular season games with nine goals, six assists and 15 points recorded as the Blackhawks won the Presidents' Trophy as the regular season champions and advanced to the Stanley Cup playoffs and, eventually, the Stanley Cup Finals.
 On June 12, 2013, Shaw had the game-winning tip-in of the opening game of the Finals to give the Blackhawks a 4–3 triple-overtime victory over the Boston Bruins.
-Minutes into the first period of the sixth (and final) game of the Finals, Shaw took a puck off Shawn Thornton's stick to his face.
-He fell to the ice and lay in a small pool of blood.
-Officials stopped the play and Shaw was helped to his feet and repaired in the dressing room.
+Minutes into the first period of the sixth (and final) game of the Finals on June 24, Shaw took a puck off Shawn Thornton's shot to the face.
+He fell to the ice and laid in a small pool of blood.
+Officials stopped the play and Shaw was helped to his feet by teammates Nick Leddy and Michal Rozsíval and repaired in the dressing room by the trainers.
 Shaw returned in the second period and hoisted the Stanley Cup with his wounds still partially bleeding.
-After the season was over, Shaw revealed that he had a broken rib while playing in the Stanley Cup Finals.
-Shaw scored nine points and had 35 penalty minutes in the playoffs and helped Chicago win the Stanley Cup.
+After the playoffs ended, Shaw revealed that he had a broken rib while playing in the Stanley Cup Finals that was originally sustained in the second round against the Detroit Red Wings and sustained a broken orbital bone as a result from getting hit in the face by the puck in game six of the finals.
+Shaw played all 23 playoff games and scored nine points (five goals, four assists) and continuing on the third line role with Brandon Saad and Viktor Stålberg.

+In the 2013–14 season, Shaw had a breakout season as he hit the 20-goal mark for the first time, ending the season with 80 games played and 20 goals, 19 assists and 39 points recorded.